datastax/pulsar-transformations/README.md

 ```

 The transformations are done in the order in which they appear in the `steps` array.
 Each step is defined by its `type` and uses its own arguments.
+Additionally, each step can be dynamically toggled on or off
+by supplying a `when` condition that evaluates to true or false.

 This example config applied on a `KeyValue<AVRO, AVRO>` input record with value `{key={keyField1: key1, keyField2: key2, keyField3: key3}, value={valueField1: value1, valueField2: value2, valueField3: value3}}` will return after each step: